 Phil is a writer, speaker and activist concerned with improving the resilience and sustainability of our habitats, communities and commerce.
-These are the issues at the core of Transpolis Global, the organisation Phil co-founded in 2009, with operations in the US, the UK and the Czech Republic and serving clients worldwide.
-Transpolis is a multi-disciplinary organisation combining urban design, architecture, public policy and community advocacy.
+These are the issues at the core of Transpolis Global, the multi-disciplinary organisation combining urban design, architecture, public policy and community advocacy Phil co-founded in 2009.

 After graduating with a DArch (first class honours) from Kingston, a Queen Elizabeth II Silver Jubilee Award took him to Columbia University in New York.
 Phil spent two years as a Public Health Service Fellow in Washington DC working on the impacts of medical technologies on the US government's Medicare and Medicaid programmes.
 He has held senior leadership and executive positions with prominent firms in architecture, management consulting and the US health care industry, including Perkins Will, A T Kearney, Electronic Data Systems, and Blue Shield of California.